embiem/book-rag/README.md

 4. `docker compose up -d` to run the db.
 Only for local development.
 5. install ollama & `ollama pull embeddinggemma` for generating vector embeddings

+Finally, use the following REST API endpoints to interact with the server.
+You can use test books from /books, or download more from [https://www.gutenberg.org/](https://www.gutenberg.org/).

+### REST API

+- `GET /` - API Info
+- `GET /books` - List available books for querying
+- `POST /books` - Ingest a new book into the vector database (upload .txt file)
+- `GET /books/{bookID}` - Query for snippets from a specific book

 ## DB

 Using golang-migrate for migrations ([Tutorial](https://github.com/golang-migrate/migrate/blob/master/database/postgres/TUTORIAL.md)) and sqlc for queries, mutations & codegen ([Tutorial](https://docs.sqlc.dev/en/stable/tutorials/getting-started-postgresql.html)).

+A PostgreSQL instance with pgvector installed is set-up using docker-compose.

 [sqlc doc](https://docs.sqlc.dev/en/stable/howto/ddl.html) about handling SQL migrations.